Bible Meaning: Confusion

 Babylon became a world empire in 612 B.C. when it sacked Nineveh and defeated the Assyrians.
 Although its peak of power is reached around 560, only twenty-one years later it was destroyed by the Persians under King Cyrus.

-It was through Nebuchadnezzar's dreams, which Daniel interpreted while he was in captivity, that God revealed prophetic empires that would rule the world from Babylon to end time Beast power (Daniel 2, 7, 8).
+It was through Nebuchadnezzar's dreams, which Daniel interpreted while he was in captivity, that God revealed prophetic empires that would rule the world from the time of the Neo-Babylonian empire to end time Beast power (Daniel 2, 7, 8).

-The Apostle Peter not only preached in Babylon but the possibility exists he died a martyrs' death in the city.
-Additionally, the city is symbolic of the world's self-centered and God-rejecting governments that will be destroyed and replaced when Jesus Christ returns to the earth.
+The Apostle Peter not only preached in city but the possibility exists he died a martyrs' death in it.
+Additionally, the city is symbolic of the world's self-centered and god-rejecting governments that will be destroyed and replaced when Jesus Christ returns to the earth.

 And the beginning of his kingdom was Babel, and Erech, and Accad, and Calneh, in the land of Shinar.

 Therefore is the name of it called Babel; because the Lord did there confound the language of all the earth: and from thence did the Lord scatter them abroad upon the face of all the earth.

 And the king of Assyria brought men from Babylon, and from Cuthah, and from Ava, and from Hamath, and from Sepharvaim, and placed them in the cities of Samaria instead of the children of Israel: and they possessed Samaria, and dwelt in the cities thereof.

 And it came to pass in the ninth year of his reign, in the tenth month, in the tenth day of the month, that Nebuchadnezzar king of Babylon came, he, and all his host, against Jerusalem, and pitched against it; and they built forts against it round about.